-We also believe that our financial resources will allow us to manage the on-going impact of COVID-19 on our business operations for the foreseeable future, which has included, and could include further, reductions in revenue and delays in payments from customers and partners.
+We also believe that our financial resources will allow us to manage the on-going impact of COVID-19 on our business operations for the foreseeable future.

 Legal and Other Regulatory Matters

 See discussion regarding legal and other regulatory matters in Part II, Item 1.
 Legal Proceedings.